Lymanske, Rozdilna Raion, Odesa Oblast

 The villages of Selz (named after Seltz in Alsace) and Kandel were established at this location along the Kuchurhan River in 1808 by Roman Catholic German and Alsatian (French citizens) immigrants to the Kutschurhan Valley, then part of the Russian Empire.
 It received its present name after the remaining German residents were driven from the area by the advancing Soviet army in 1944.

 History

 Lymanske, as well as many of the surrounding settlements, originally began as a German agricultural colony.
 Germans began settling in southern Ukraine and the Crimean Peninsula in the late 18th century, but the bulk of immigration and settlement occurred during the Napoleonic period, from 1800 onward, with a concentration in the years 1803 to 1805.
-At the time, southern Ukraine was part of the Russian Empire.
-Designated New Russia, and often colloquially South Russia (or Südrussland by its German-speaking inhabitants), these lands had been annexed by the Russian Empire during the reign of Catherine the Great after successful wars against the Ottoman Empire (1768–1774) and the Crimean Khanate (1783).
-The first German settlers arrived in 1798 from Southwestern Germany and Alsace, France.
-Tsar Alexander I (grandson of Catherine the Great), invited German settlers to develop the land in the newly acquired territory north of the Black Sea.